yuanhang0/yuanhang0.github.io/_posts/2019-10-10-censored-data.md

 \hat \lambda =  \frac{\sum_{i=1}^n C_i}{\sum_{i=1}^n V_i} < \frac{n}{\sum_{i=1}^n V_i}=[\text{regular MLE of Exp}(\lambda)].
 $$

-It suggests that the estimate of $\lambda$ based on the censored data is smaller than the regular MLE if we pretend that the date is uncensored.
+It suggests that the estimate of $\lambda$ based on the censored data is smaller than the regular MLE if we pretend that the data is uncensored.
 This makes sense since we either observe $Y_i$ or a smaller quantity $X_i\le Y_i$.
 If we simply use the regular MLE to estimate the mean based on $V_i$'s, it makes our estimate have a smaller mean, i.e., we overestimate $\lambda$ by using the regular MLE.